jischr/taraforboulder/content/en/issues/content/transportation.md

 ---

 My top priorities for Transportation include:
-- improveing biking safety by creating protected bike lanes and enhancing Boulder bike paths
+- improving biking safety by creating protected bike lanes and enhancing Boulder bike paths
 - increasing the quality and consistency of our public transit
 - improving road safety and maintenance